dobbs/wiki-spike-css/principles.md

 __Flags.__ Sites in the federation are identified by consistently generated images representing both wiki and author's brand. [video](http://video.fed.wiki.org/10-scrolling-history-tests.html)

+__Direct Manipulation.__ Some items expose temporary adjustments such as hover, drill-down, pan and zoom.
+E.g. Map, Assets, Frame, others?

 ## Authoring

 __Simple Sequence.__ Constrain items of a story, actions of a journal, and panels of a lineup in a flat linear order using only links for additional structure.
 This ensures that reorganizations are easily interpreted.